Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 The 1920s were a time of Anglicization of the community.
 Small Jewish businesses prospered, and Jews became professional lawyers, doctors, dentists, and accountants.
 Middle-class Jews began joining the upper class at universities, and middle-class communities sprang up in the suburbs.

 The 1930s brought an influx of refugees from Nazism and fascism.
 Approximately 90,000 Jews came from Germany, Austria, Czechoslovakia, Poland, Italy, and other countries.
 Many later moved out of Britain; by 1950, about 40,000-55,000 prewar refugees were left.
 Smaller numbers came after the war from Eastern Europe, the Middle East, and elsewhere.
-Most Central European immigrants were middle class and brought a large amount of capital to Britain with them.
+Most Central European immigrants were middle class and brought much capital to Britain with them.
 They created or transplanted businesses, especially in fashion trades, pharmaceutical production, and light engineering.
 Other immigrants were professionals, intellectuals, and artists.
 They strengthened both Orthodox and Reform Jewish life.

 There was some fascism in England in the 1930s, and blackshirts led by Sir Oswald Mosley occasionally attacked the Jews.
 The 1936 Public Order Act helped control violence by banning the wearing of political uniforms.
 The Jews united to defend against the attacks and also to raise funds to help refugees and support settlements in Palestine.